openstack/manila/doc/source/devref/rpc.rst

 At any given time the load of a message broker node running either Qpid or RabbitMQ is function of the following parameters:

-    * Throughput of API calls: the number of API calls (more precisely rpc.call ops) being served by the OpenStack cloud dictates the number of direct-based exchanges, related queues and direct consumers connected to them.
+    * Throughput of API calls: The number of API calls (more precisely rpc.call ops) being served by the OpenStack cloud dictates the number of direct-based exchanges, related queues and direct consumers connected to them.
-    * Number of Workers: there is one queue shared amongst workers with the same personality; however there are as many exclusive queues as the number of workers; the number of workers dictates also the number of routing keys within the topic-based exchange, which is shared amongst all workers.
+    * Number of Workers: There is one queue shared amongst workers with the same personality; however there are as many exclusive queues as the number of workers; the number of workers dictates also the number of routing keys within the topic-based exchange, which is shared amongst all workers.

 The figure below shows the status of a RabbitMQ node after manila components' bootstrap in a test environment.
 Exchanges and queues being created by manila components are: